AscendNTNU/planning-sim/readme.txt

 It's important that the gui is started from inside the planning_ros_sim folder.

 TO DO:
+- some of the files needed for gui (such as sim.h) are saved twice.
+Delete does who is excessive and make sure they're still included correct.
 - Merge the algorithm with this ros code.
 The algorithm should be run from only the planning node.
 - Use actionlib?
 - Find all the bugs and solve them